 The isobutyric and isovaleric acids contained in the liquid may emit an unpleasant odour; please operate in a fume hood.
 Keep the bottle sealed tightly after use.

-The Valeric acid contained is harmful to aquatic organisms, and pouring the liquid directly into the sewer is strictly prohibited.
+The Valeric acid contained is harmful to aquatic organisms, and it is strictly prohibited to pour the liquid directly into the sewer.
 Wear latex gloves and goggles to prevent skin/eye contamination and inhalation.